-Trump vs Clinton: He calls her a devil, she says he abuses women
+Trump threatens jail time, Clinton says rival's campaign is 'exploding'

 MOVING FREELY AROUND THE STAGE

-The debate's town hall-style format, with undecided voters posing about half the questions and the debate's moderators posing the others, allowed the candidates to move freely around the stage and address the questioners directly.
+The debate's town hall-style format allowed the candidates to move freely around the stage and address the questioners directly.

-Clinton and Trump both stood up to answer questions, and Clinton frequently stood directly in front of the questioners to try to connect with voters.
+Clinton frequently stood directly in front of the questioners to try to connect with voters.
 At times Trump stood almost over her shoulder, or wandered the stage, while she spoke.
+He paced, frowned and physically loomed over Clinton, prompting bewilderment and mockery from some on social media.

-Clinton defended her statement in which she said half of Trump's supporters were part of a "basket of deplorables."
+Clinton defended her remark at a fundraiser in September in which she said half of Trump's supporters were part of a "basket of deplorables."

 "Within hours I said I was sorry about the way I talked about that, because my problem is not with his supporters, it's with him," Clinton said.